10 Reasons Why Your Blog is Not Growing

 If possible, try to keep your articles above 1000 words.
-It’s good for the SEO.
+It’s good for SEO.

 But… do not forcibly stretch your articles by using repetitive blocks and sentences.

-Choose a stack of a maximum of 1–2 social media platform to promote your contents and engage your readers.
+Choose a stack of a maximum of 1–2 social media platforms to promote your content and engage your readers.

 You can focus on more but soon you’ll get bored and leave… because initially, you will be the only one doing everything — writing, editing, designing graphics, handling social media, etc.